 When delving into the world of espresso, one quickly learns that not all brews are created equal.
-The pinnacle of a perfect espresso shot is its crema, the creamy, caramel-colored foam that floats on top of the drink.
-This layer is not just for aesthetics; it encapsulates the very essence of flavor and aroma that coffee aficionados cherish.
+The pinnacle of a perfect espresso extraction is its crema.
+The creamy, caramel-colored foam that floats on top of the drink.
+This delicate layer is not just for aesthetics.
+It encapsulates the very essence of flavor and aroma that coffee aficionados cherish.
+The way the crema is formed indicates a balanced extraction process, suggesting that the grind size, pressure, and roast were all dialed in just right.

 Selecting Specialty Coffee Beans